AInsights Entry for 2-Acetyl Pyrazine (CAS: 22047-25-2)

 - European Union: Approved under Regulation (EC) No 1334/2008 with FL No. 07.008.

-- United Kingdom: Follows EU regulations post-Brexit with no significant divergence reported.
+- United Kingdom: Follows EU regulations post-Brexit.

-- Asia: Approved for use in Japan and China, with specific use levels and applications varying by country.
+- Asia: Approved for use in Japan and China, with specific concentration limits.

-- Latin America: Generally accepted in Brazil and MERCOSUR countries, with adherence to local regulations.
+- Latin America: Generally accepted in Brazil and MERCOSUR countries, subject to local regulations.

 Citation hooks: FEMA; EFSA; national authority publications